dorronzherka/course-managment-system/README.md

 # Course Managment System
+## This project alpha - version , it still being build

 This was college application project that i made for Applications of Web and E-technology course, the web app main objetive is for using managing courses.
 In the app you can maintain students list and courses , and the app is connected with google classroom api for maintaining courses presentation and more.